DoctorU/EDTracker_GUI_electronjs/doc/dev_journal.md

 List of things I've done during this development.

+## 2023-08-10

+1. Started creating the component layout.
+It's far from pretty, but that's a problem for later.
+1. I don't like 'main' process stuff going into public - is there a better way?
+Created folder `main/src` as an alternative, but I don't know if it'll work!

+## 2023-08-08

+1. I've been talking to Dan (@brumster) about serial comms with the plugin.
+Making progress, looks promising.

 ## Done on 2023-08-05
 1. Followed the [Electron Quick Start guide](https://www.electronjs.org/docs/latest/tutorial/quick-start).
 1. Reorganised a bit to enable React, as per [this article by Daniel Katungi](https://www.section.io/engineering-education/desktop-application-with-react/).
 Not completely, but moved things to public and build folders.